vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

     # Counting all elements inside each column
     tab_data.count()

 .. note::

-    Every time we perform these calculations or call the vDataFrame, it runs the SQL query to fetch all the data from the external database.
+    Every time we perform these calculations or call the :py:mod:`~verticapy.vDataFrame`, it runs the SQL query to fetch all the data from the external database.
 After retrieving the entire table, the operations are computed by Vertica.
 In order to push the queries to a remote database, we can use the option ``sql_push_ext``.
-When we create a vDataFrame with this option activated, all the aggregations are done on the external database using SQL.
+When we create a :py:mod:`~verticapy.vDataFrame` with this option activated, all the aggregations are done on the external database using SQL.

 .. code-block:: python

     # Creating a vDataFrame and setting sql_push_ext to True, which tries
     # to push SQL queries to external database (where possible).
+    Ext_Table = vp.vDataFrame(
-    Ext_Table=vp.vDataFrame(input_relation = "airports",
+        input_relation = "airports",
         external = True,
         symbol = "&",
-                            sql_push_ext = True)
+        sql_push_ext = True,
-    Ext_Table
+    )
+    Ext_Table.head(100)

 If we look at the SQL generated in background, we can see that it pushes the aggregation query to the database.